“Believe and be saved” ~Jesus (Mk 16:16, Luk 8:12)

 For my money, this is back to front.
 When it comes to the kingdom, you’re out until you’re in and then you’re in for good.
 God doesn’t kick his kids out of the family.

 Of course, when I say things like this I am accused of elevating first Adam above last Adam.
-Since the two-Adam thing comes up a lot, I will address this point separately in a later post.
-(If you can’t wait, read this post from last year and this study note.)
+Since the two-Adam thing comes up a lot, I will address this point separately in another post.

 Junk food at the table of abundance

 Forgive me for being blunt, but the doctrine of inclusion is theological candy-floss.
 It’s insubstantial fluff that looks pretty and tastes good but, as we will see, is not good for you.

 Since inclusion has become something of a hot topic you need to be able to recognize it.
 This is tricky because the language of inclusion is our language – it’s the language of grace.
 Grace is inclusive.
 Grace is universal.
 Grace is offered to everyone.

 But while grace is inclusive, inclusionism is not grace.
 It is ungrace.
 Allow me to illustrate by comparing the two messages side by side:

 |Jesus loves you and wants to share his life with you forever.
 Receive his love and you will cross over from condemnation to new life.
 In union with Christ your future is secure because those who come to him will never be cast away.||Jesus married you against your will but that’s okay because once you get to know him you’ll love him.
 But if you decide you don’t want to spend eternity with him, he’ll kick you out of the kingdom.
 So get with the program and start smiling.|